calendar tag arrow download print

 4. Regional

 Activities related to knowledge and innovation also take place at regional level.
 However, a survey of funding for knowledge development and innovation at regional level was carried out for the 2013-2019 edition of TWIN.
 This funding comprises European resources, provincial resources and matched funding from central government.
 Regional development agencies, management authorities and other regional organisations are also involved.
-Up to and including 2022, the budgets that the provinces committed for knowledge and innovation were between €137 and €270 million.
-These investments are higher in 2020 and 2021, partly because extra resources have been made available in connection with COVID-19, but also because of new projects and initiatives.
-The provinces have budgeted a total of € 190 million for knowledge and innovation in 2023.
+Up to and including 2023, the budgets that the provinces committed for knowledge and innovation were between €137 and €270 million.
+The investments were relatively high in 2020 and 2021, partly because extra resources have been made available in connection with COVID-19, but also because of new projects and initiatives.
+The provinces have budgeted a total of € 222 million for knowledge and innovation in 2024.

 5. Europe